 Do you love to garden?
-If so, you probably plant a spring and fall garden each and every year.
+If so, you probably plant a spring and fall garden each and every year, though Gilmour’s article on cold weather crops will give you some good ideas on vegetables that can withstand colder temperatures.
 Gardening can be a fun way to reduce stress and get some much-needed exercise.
-Another benefit of gardening is you will always have a supply of fresh fruits and vegetables to feed your family.
+Another benefit of gardening is you will always have a supply of fresh fruits and vegetables to feed your family..
 Knowing where your food comes from is very important, and gardening can provide that.
 For those of you who are passionate about gardening, you might feel like the growing season is simply not long enough.
 So why not do something to extend your growing season and get the most out of your garden?
 Today, we are going to learn some tips that will help you do just that.

 Start Your Seeds Indoors